 TINE SA and most of its Norwegian subsidiaries are subject to the agreement between the Norwegian Confederation of Trade Unions (LO) and the Confederation of Norwegian Enterprise (NHO).
 Based on this, the employees of the companies have the opportunity to apply for the early retirement scheme (AFP) from the age of 62.
 The current AFP scheme is a defined benefit multi-company scheme.
 The companies covered by the LO-NHO agreement have a real financial liability as a result of the agreement regarding AFP.
-There is insufficient information to treat the AFP scheme as a defined benefit scheme with the associated calculation of liabilities in the ment pension.
+There is insufficient information to treat the AFP scheme as a defined benefit scheme with the associated calculation of liabilities in the balance sheet.
+The scheme is therefore recognised as a defined contribution scheme and funded through annual premiums.